estyxx/madedotcom.github.io/posts/2022-10-24-using-atlassian-assets-with-okta-workflows-for-asset-management.md

    the Joe Bloggs user and then use it to test the 'Parent - Okta User Deactivated' workflow
     > ![image](/images/2022/Atlassian-Assets/Figure-63.png)
-2. Lets have a look at what went on, we continue to create the same 2 objects 'atlassianAssetsApiInfo' and 'oktaUserInfo'.
+2. Let's have a look at what went on, we continue to create the same 2 objects 'atlassianAssetsApiInfo' and 'oktaUserInfo'.
 Then we search the Atlassian Assets schema to check if an object for the Okta User exists.
 Since we do have an existing object we get 'True' returned from our helper flow.
 Then we call a flow to update the